U.S. Republican candidates vow tougher approach on Islamic State

 Obama said it was “shameful” to consider giving Christian refugees preference over other families seeking to escape violence.
 Carson said religious tests were inappropriate, but he said the United States could conduct “ideological” tests.

-U.S. Senator Lindsey Graham, a low-polling candidate but the most hawkish on military action against Islamic State, called on Obama to coordinate military efforts with the French and allies in the Middle East to combat the militants.
+U.S. Senator Lindsey Graham, the most hawkish on military action, called on Obama to coordinate military efforts with the French and allies in the Middle East to combat the militants.

-Other candidates adjusted their schedules to focus on national security.
-Ohio Governor John Kasich announced plans to speak on the topic on Tuesday in Washington.
+U.S. Senator Ted Cruz released a television ad in which he said that if he becomes president, “enemies across this world will know the United States is not to be trifled with.”
+Ohio Governor John Kasich will discuss national security on Tuesday in Washington.

 For more on the 2016 U.S. presidential race and to learn about the undecided voters who determine elections, visit the Reuters website (here).

-Additional reporting by Lisa Lambert, Erin McPike, Emily Stephenson and Ginger Gibson; Writing by Steve Holland; Editing by Bill Trott and Will Dunham
+(Additional reporting by Lisa Lambert, Erin McPike, Emily Stephenson and Ginger Gibson; Writing by Steve Holland; Editing by Bill Trott, Will Dunham and Peter Cooney)